Plea in SC seeks constitution of 3-tier committee to ensure dignified disposal of bodies | Law-Order

 - India

-A plea has been filed in the Supreme Court seeking directions to the Centre and others to form a committee to ensure dignified disposal of bodies found floating in the river Ganga in Uttar Pradesh and Bihar amid the COVID-19 pandemic.
+A plea has been filed in the Supreme Court seeking directions to the Centre and other authorities to form a committee to ensure dignified disposal of bodies of COVID-19 victims while referring to recent reports of floating corpses in the river Ganga in Bihar and Uttar Pradesh.

 Petitioner Vineet Jindal has claimed in his plea that disposal of bodies of COVID-19 victims in rivers could have a devastating effect on the drinking water supply of people residing in cities and villages situated on the river banks, and there is an apprehension of transmission of diseases as well.